Best Credit Cards Canada

 Overview of Credit Score

-A credit card is a number ranging from 300 to 900 that depicts an individual’s creditworthiness.
+A credit score is a number ranging from 300 to 900 that depicts an individual’s creditworthiness.
 A higher credit score compels lenders to offer credit.

 A lender or bank will look at your credit history and credit score, which is detailed in your credit file.
 The document is submitted to credit bureaus and outlines your credit accounts, including credit limits, balances, and payment history.
 It also contains your personal information such as name, insurance number, address, age, marital status, and occupation.